 Masthead

 Benoit Mandelbrot, who gave us the theory of fractals, began his book with the remark: “Clouds are not spheres, mountains are not cones, coastlines are not circles and… nor does lightning travel in a straight line.”
 Ditto for organisations.
 Organisations are not triangles and pyramids.
-The layout below is roughly based on the order in which people joined The Bombay Literary Magazine.
+The layout below is organised around various teams, and within each team, the order in which people joined The Bombay Literary Magazine.

 TANUJ SOLANKI writes fiction when he’s not busy at his job in a life insurance company.
 In 2019, he was awarded the Sahitya Akademi Yuva Puraskar for his short-story collection, Diwali in Muzaffarnagar.
 His latest novel, The Machine is Learning, was longlisted for the JCB Prize for Literature 2020.
 He lives in Gurugram and doesn’t mind it much.